-Work with manufacturers who use eco-friendly packaging instead of Styrofoam.
-You may discover a particular supplier is better-aligned with your business' sustainability goals.
-Or perhaps you can encourage your current suppliers to use less Styrofoam packaging.
-Making smarter purchasing decisions and setting standards early in the process makes it easier for organizations to refuse Styrofoam from the get go.
+Work with manufacturers who use eco-friendly packaging instead of expanded or extruded polystyrene.
+You may discover a particular supplier is better-aligned with your business's sustainability goals.
+Or perhaps you can encourage your current suppliers to use less packaging.
+Making smarter purchasing decisions and setting standards early in the process makes it easier for organizations to take control of their own practices.

 If you do receive packing peanuts, you can reuse them for when you send your own packages.
 Some packing and shipping companies, like UPS, will also accept donations of clean packing peanuts.
-Call your local shipping company to see if they will accept them.
-If they will not take them, they can usually point you in the right direction of a company that will!
+Call your local shipping company to see if they will accept them, and keep them out of the breeze!

-If you can't use any of the options above, don't place the Styrofoam in the garbage.
-While recycling is limited for expanded polystyrene, there are recycling markets for it.
-Earth911 Recycling Search can help you find Styrofoam recycling in your area.
+If you can't use any of the options above, don't resort to automatically placing polystyrene (or "Styrofoam") in the garbage.
+While recycling is limited for EPS, there are recycling markets for it.
+Cities and municipalities may have a designated drop-off location or may host a regular collection event.
+Earth911 Recycling Search can also help you find #6 plastic recycling in your area.

 Floundering in foam?
 RoadRunner’s FleetHaul service has a strong track record of helping commercial businesses find outlets for hard-to-recycle items.
 While we won’t personally shrink your polystyrene, we can do something about reducing bulky fees on your waste bill.